cap-js/docs/node.js/best-practices.md

 })
 ```

-More sophisticated health checks that, for example, check whether databases are available, etc., should use authentication to prevent DoS!
+More sophisticated health checks, like database availability for example, should use authentication to prevent Denial of Service attacks!

 ## Error Handling